PKizzle/dns/cmd/testserv/handlers/sign/README.md

 For this handler to work at least one key is needed.
 This "Common Signing Key" will be used to sign the entire zone, _sign_ does _not_ support the ZSK/KSK split, nor will it do key or algorithm rollovers - it just signs.
+This is the most authentic way of doing DNSSEC as it mimics the fire-and-forget style of the DNS.

 By default every record will get a TTL of 3600 seconds.